 SolarReviews scoring system to rank the best solar panel manufacturers

-SolarReviews is proud to announce the release of its new Solar Panel Manufacturer Scoring System.
-It is the first such system that scores solar manufacturers across a wide range of objective criteria.
+SolarReviews is proud to announce the release of its 2023 Solar Panel Manufacturer Scoring System.

 The scoring system has been formulated after extensive discussion with industry leaders and offers a transparent and unbiased scoring methodology for solar brands.
 It has been used for the first time to score the SolarReviews 2021 Top 20 Solar Panel Manufacturer Rankings.

-Here are the solar panel manufacturers who scored the highest points overall.
+Our full list consists of 20 solar panel manufacturers.
+Here are the 2023 top ten manufacturers who scored the highest points overall.

 You can learn more about each of these manufacturers on our solar companies page, including: